hudson155/kairo/kairo-server/README.md

 )
 ```

-You can run the Server as an application using [kairo-application](../kairo-application),
+You can run the Server as an application using [kairo-application](../kairo-application/README.md),
-or use it in integration tests (TODO: link).
+or use it in [integration tests](../kairo-integration-testing/README.md).